 - Mix in a bit of confectioner’s sugar to slightly sweeten it.
 Do not make it too sweet since you will later be dipping them in chocolate.

 - Once the mixture is solid enough to form egg shapes (add more coconut if it is not), create little eggs approximately 2/3 the size of a real chicken egg.

-- Place the egg shapes on wax paper and carefully melt a few chocolate bars or chocolate chips.
-Dark chocolate is preferable, but you could use milk chocolate if necessary.
+- Place the egg shapes on wax paper to rest while you carefully melt a few chocolate bars or chocolate chips.
+Dark chocolate is preferable for the authentic flavour, but you could use milk chocolate if necessary.
 Just be sure to add less sugar because once the chocolate is added, the eggs really sweeten up!